swarmee/partySearch/readme.md

 This guide walks through the theory and practice of modelling complex data events in elasticsearch for speed and limited data storage, with the aim of providing a single event level datastore that is able to support both event and party analysis.
 It is targeted at data architects designing how data should be modelled in elasticsearch for general business intelligence as well as fraud analysis.

 ## Modelling Theory
 Historically our primary approach to store and analyse complex real world events has been relational database tables.
 Complex events are generally modelled in the below structure leveraging foreign key relationships to represent the context of the characteristics within the original event.
-The model attempts to model all events in a way that standardises the location of common attributes.
+This approach attempts to model all events in a way that standardises the location of common attributes.
 <p align="center">
 <img src="https://raw.githubusercontent.com/swarmee/partySearch/master/images/Cross-reference-data-model.png">
 </p>
 When a new event comes in after some standardisation and embellishment, a check is made to determine if the name, address, account and/or ids already exist in the data holdings ready.
 If they do then a link in the cross reference table is made to the existing record, else a new record inserted in the Name, Address, Account or Id table (with a new primary key).
 The above approach affords great performance when doing a search for one particular characteristic because we only have standardised and unique data stored in the Name, Address, Account and Identifier tables.
 Similarly given a specific characteristic key it is fast to perform a search on the cross reference table to find all of the other characters associated to a given characteristic key.
-However this approach creates some challenges as we need to maintain transactional integrity of these tables (with blocking locks) - which at the end of the day means it’s hard to get these type of solutions to scale.
+However this approach creates some challenges as we need to maintain transactional integrity of these tables (with blocking locks) - which at the end of the day means it’s hard to get this approach to scale.

 An alternative to the above approach is to flatten out the data model.
 Basically we remove all of the database keys and name the columns based on the party characteristics.